 We have outstanding vocational facilities at our Harraton Centre.
 It was praised by OFSTED as an “innovative step” to “broaden the Key Stage 4 curriculum”.
 A range of accredited courses are offered to KS4 students.
-They include Construction, Hair and Beauty, Motor Vehicle Studies and Engineering.
+They include Hair and Beauty and Engineering.

 In addition to the National Curriculum subjects, Biddick Academy addresses cross- curricular themes and issues that include: